50 Cent: Bulletproof: Plot

-50 Cent, Bugs and McVicar listen to the tape from Capidilupo’s wiretap, and hear him meeting with Spinoza (Nolan North) along with Muqtada Muhammad, a Saudi embassy official with ties to oil money and terrorism.
+50 Cent, Bugs and McVicar listen to the tape from Capidilupo's wiretap, and hear him meeting with Spinoza (Nolan North) along with Muqtada Muhammad, a Saudi embassy official with ties to oil money and terrorism.
 Alexa is kidnapped by Spinoza, and McVicar arrests 50 so he can take credit for busting the syndicate.
 50 is thrown in jail, but Booker shows up alive and well to bail him out.
-50 takes G-Unit to storm Muqtada’s cargo ship.
+50 takes G-Unit to storm Muqtada's cargo ship.
 50 kills Muqtada and most of the syndicate goons, then goes to confront Spinoza and rescue Alexa.
 McVicar shows up to try to arrest Spinoza, who shoots McVicar in the knee.
 50 then kills Spinoza and rescues Alexa.
 A tactical team led by Booker seizes a container full of missiles from the ship, but Booker allows 50 to get away with another container full of drugs as a reward.
 50 and Alexa begin dating.
 50 gives a paltry amount of the reward money to McVicar, then leaves the ship.

 Development

-The game was created by British developer Genuine Games.
+The game was created by Woodland Hills, California-based developer Genuine Games.
 Early in development it was conceived as an open-world game in the style of Grand Theft Auto: San Andreas, but strict deadlines meant it was scaled back to a more-linear experience.